minterpy-project/minterpy/joss/paper.md

 # Statement of need

-Polynomial interpolation, rooted in the works of Newton and Lagrange [@Meijering2002], plays a vital role in mathematics and computing [@Cools2002;@Hecht2018;@Xiu2009].
+As a means of approximating functions, global polynomials---where a single polynomial is defined over the entire domain---offer several advantages.
+For sufficiently smooth functions, global polynomials can achieve high accuracy with a smaller number of data points (sampled over the entire domain) compared to local piecewise polynomials.
+Additionally, their relatively simple structure facilitates many common numerical operations.
-Global polynomials---defined over the entire domain---enable efficient numerical operations like differentiation, integration, addition, subtraction, or multiplication [@Trefethen2019].
+These operations include differentiation, integration, addition, subtraction, and multiplication [@Trefethen2019].

+The Stone-Weierstrass theorem establishes that any continuous function on a bounded domain in multiple dimensions can be approximated uniformly to arbitrary precision by multivariate global polynomials [@Branges1959].
+However, the theorem does not specify a concrete method for constructing such approximating polynomials.
+Various techniques can be employed to build approximating polynomials, including Taylor expansions and least square approximations.
+Minterpy focuses on constructing approximating global polynomials using one of the earliest and most established methods: interpolation [@Goldstine1977].

-In one dimension, a unique polynomial $Q_{f, n}$ of degree $n$ interpolates a function $f: \Omega \mapsto \mathbb{R}$ in a bounded domain $\Omega$ at $n + 1$ distinct _unisolvent interpolation nodes_ $P_n$ satisfying
+Polynomial interpolation is based on the principle that, in one dimension, there exists a unique polynomial $Q_{f, n}$ of degree $n$ that interpolates a function $f: \Omega \to \mathbb{R}$ in a bounded domain
+$\Omega$ with $n + 1$ _distinct (unisolvent[^unisolvent]) interpolation nodes
+(or points)_ $P_n$ such that
 $$
 Q_{f, n} (p_i) = f(p_i),\; \forall p_i \in P_n \subset \Omega,\; i = 0, \ldots, n.
 $$
-The Stone-Weierstrass Approximation Theorem further states that, in multiple dimensions, any continuous function on a bounded domain can be approximated by multivariate global polynomials [@Branges1959].
-The theorem, however, does not provide construction method;
-it does not even require the sequence of polynomials $Q_{f, n}$ to coincide with $f$ _anywhere_ in the domain, while still having uniform convergence on the domain.
-Thus, approximation and interpolation using global polynomials are distinct challenges.

-Global polynomials can achieve a better global accuracy for a wide class of regular functions
-(differentiable, smooth, analytic),
-and are amenable to further numerical computations.
+Polynomial interpolation has its roots in the works of Newton, Euler, Lagrange, and others [@Meijering2002], and its significance in mathematics and computing is well-established [@Cools2002;@Hecht2018;@Xiu2009].

+Despite their aforementioned advantages as global polynomials, global interpolating polynomials have a controversial reputation due to several common misconceptions [@Trefethen2011;@Trefethen2016;@Trefethen2017]:

-However, they are often misperceived as unstable, susceptible to Runge's phenomenon, prone to round-off errors, and subject to the curse of dimensionality [@Trefethen2011;@Trefethen2017].
+- They are often thought to be prone to Runge's phenomenon, whereby increasing the degree of interpolating polynomials worsens the approximation quality.

-Minterpy addresses these challenges by constructing multivariate polynomial interpolants using appropriate interpolation nodes, representing them in the Newton basis for stable evaluation, and providing options to tailor the underlying multi-index sets to mitigate the curse of dimensionality.
+- Their evaluation is frequently believed to be numerically unstable and susceptible to round-off errors.
+- Their extension to multiple dimensions is seen as severely limited by the curse of dimensionality, particularly when using tensor product constructions, which causes the required number of interpolation nodes (i.e., data points) to grow exponentially with the number of spatial dimensions.
+- They are said to generally fail to converge to the approximated function as the degree increases, with Faber's theorem often cited to justify this assertion.
+  This view, frequently illustrated by Runge's phenomenon, has contributed to a more generally pessimistic outlook on the use of interpolating polynomials for function approximation.

+Minterpy addresses these issues by:

+- Constructing multivariate interpolating polynomials using appropriate interpolation nodes (e.g., Chebyshev-Lobatto nodes) to help mitigate Runge's phenomenon[^equispaced];
+- Representing the interpolating polynomials in the Newton basis, combined with Leja ordering of the interpolation nodes to ensure stable evaluation [@Reichel1990;@TalEzer1991;@Breuss2018];
+- Using a multi-index set to represent the multivariate polynomials, which can be tailored to mitigate the curse of dimensionality while preserving the approximation power of the interpolating polynomials (next section).

+While Faber's theorem shows that no _interpolating polynomial_ can converge for _all_ continuous functions, it has been demonstrated that if the function is reasonably smooth, the interpolating polynomials do converge at high algebraic rates for common regular (Lipschitz continuous[^lipschitz]) functions and at at geometric rates for analytic functions [@Trefethen2017a].

-While not a universal tool for function approximation, Minterpy enables the accurate and stable approximation of Lipschitz continuous functions with high convergence rates, reaching geometric rates for analytic functions [@Chkifa2013;@Trefethen2019].
+In short, while not a universal solution for all function approximation problems, Minterpy provides polynomials that can accurately and stably approximate a wide range of Lipschitz continuous functions.

 Minterpy shares similar objectives and functionality with Chebfun [@Driscoll2014], a popular MATLAB package[^chebfun-ports] designed for numerical computations using interpolating polynomials, specifically Chebyshev polynomials.
 Chebfun provides features such as root finding, differentiation, and integration for function approximation in up to three dimensions.
 In contrast, Minterpy supports higher dimensions but with fewer features.

 Several Python packages, such as Chaospy [@Feinberg2015], equadratures [@Seshadri2017], PyGPC [@Weise2020], PyThia [@Hegemann2023],
 and UncertainSci [@Tate2023], provide polynomial-based function approximations, primarily for uncertainty quantification (UQ) using generalized polynomial chaos expansion [@Xiu2002].
 These tools often require framing problems as UQ tasks, where inputs are modeled probabilistically.
-In contrast, Minterpy offers a straightforward, UQ-free approach to polynomial approximation.
+In contrast, Minterpy offers a straightforward, UQ-free, and lower barrier-to-entry approach to function approximation with interpolating polynomials.

 Several other Python packages construct polynomial approximations from data.
 SciPy [@Virtanen2020] provides multivariate interpolation methods (e.g., linear, nearest, pchip[^pchip]) for rectilinear grids.